alanwatsonforster/glass/docs/src/usermanual/map.md

 *Air Strike* came with six map sheets, labeled E to J. Again, Barbie Pratt designed the sheets for GDW.
 They are the same size and have the same hex labeling as the Air Superiority map sheets.

 The style is typical of GDW games of the epoch.
-The terrain is light green, with hills shown in two shades of brown, with the darker shade indicating higher elevation.
+The terrain is light green, with lowlands shown in two shades of brown, with the darker shade indicating higher elevation.
 The contrast is high.
 Villages are shown as block buildings on the terrain, and towns are shown as a continuous texture against a gray background.
 The maps include airfields, rail yards, docks, bridges, and a tunnel.

 Sheets F to J are all land.
 Sheet E has a shoreline on two sides.
 The color of the water matches the blue used in the Air Superiority maps, so these can be used to extend the map offshore.
 Apart from this, as long as the sheets are arranged so that long edges abut other long edges and short edges abut other short edges, the terrain features flow from one sheet to the other.